Is a Bone Graft?

 implanted device, such as a total knee replacement.
 A bone graft may fill a

 void where bone is absent or help provide structural stability.

-The bone used in a bone graft can come from your own body, from a donor, or could be entirely manmade.
-Once accepted by the patient, the bone graft provides a framework where new, living bone can grow.
+The bone used in a bone graft can come from your body, a

 The two most common types of bone grafts are:

 uses bone from a deceased donor or a cadaver that has been cleaned and stored

 in a tissue bank.

 - An autograft

 comes from a bone inside your body, such as your ribs, hips, pelvis, or wrist.

 The type of graft used depends on the type of injury your